Audrey teaches us to sing better by changing the way we breathe. Learn Diaphragmatic Breathing. Avoid chest breathing.

 Breathing, a basic human function, is taken for granted.
 The trick is to learn how to exercise control over our breathing, enabling us to experience both mental and physical health benefits.

 Breathing is the link between body and mind.
 When we are upset, worried or anxious, our breathing becomes faster.
 If we consciously slow our breathing down to a gentle wave-like pattern, we can soothe our own nerves, settle our thoughts, and begin to calm down.
+Remember to breathe in through the nose and breathe out through the mouth.

 Top athletes, performers, and CEO's all practice and swear by it, and you will too.
 It's time for you to turn your breathing from an unconscious process into a conscious one.
 You will see long-term improvements in your health and well-being.